Source to Image: Publish an App without a Dockerfile

 Step 1: Fork the example repository

-Log in to GitHub and fork the GitHub repository devops-java-sample to your personal GitHub account.
+Log in to GitHub and fork the GitHub repository devops-maven-sample to your personal GitHub account.

 Step 2: Create Secrets